entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax amblyodus* is 2.

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 0.

 139. Suture between paired skull roofing bones (centrals of placoderms postparietals of osteichthyans): (0) straight; (1) sinusoidal.